Adoption vs Engagement: Key Differences & How to Improve Both

 You can use in-app churn surveys to know why users are leaving and take steps to address the issues.
 Moreover, you can suggest alternatives to churning, such as pausing their account while you make a product improvement.

-Engagement vs adoption metrics: What’s the difference?
+Engagement vs adoption: What’s the difference?

 While measuring engagement is similar to measuring adoption, the latter gives the percentage of key features your customers are using.
 Customers can be highly engaged by only using a few features, but the adoption metrics let you know the number of unique features in use.